 Put a mystery on the table.
 Give your readers just a sufficient amount to make them curious.
 Include a few fine points and leave the rest to their imaginations.
 Make an effort like, “’I could feel my eyebrows and eyelashes freezing because of the icy wind blowing.
 We couldn’t possibly imagine what would come next.”

 Try following these steps to enhance your writing skills.

 If you are asked to describe your favorite food, make sure that you put down some ideas before you begin describing it.
 For a case in point, if you select pizza, you might initiate by writing down a few words: sauce, cheese, crust, pepperoni, sausage, spices, hot, melted, etc. After you have written down some words, you can embark on compelling descriptive lists for each one.

 2. Use lucid language.

 This means that words are selected carefully, mainly for their relevancy concerning that which you intend to express.
-Why use horse when you can pick stallion?
-Why not use tempestuous as a replacement for of violent?
+Why use a horse when you can pick a stallion?
+Why not use tempestuous as a replacement for violence?
 Or why not miserly instead of cheap?
 Such preferences form a firmer image in the mind of the reader and frequently offer modulating meanings that serve better one’s purpose.